alicecommits/web-data-fetcher-logger/README.md

     *Note: DT_MONITOR_SESS_AFT_FIRST_RUN can be set shorter than DT_AUTH_CYCLE safely, but doing this does not present much interest.*
     - **For rationales behind this logics, read the Cycling strategy section below.**

-### **(If needed) In `apiUtils.mjs`, tweak the following**
+### **(If needed) In `apiUtil.mjs`, tweak the following**

 - **`performRequest`**:

   - `performRequest` is a wrapper function around axios request config.
-It also console logs the request HTTP METHOD/endpoint + timestamp at request emitting. **The intent in `apiUtils.mjs` is to be a template for a typical request configuration**.
+It also console logs the request HTTP METHOD/endpoint + timestamp at request emitting. **The intent in `apiUtil.mjs` is to be a template for a typical request configuration**.
   - If the configuration is OK as is for you, then you just need to modify the http method/endpoint in your .env (see `example_dotenv.env`).
-If not, then in `apiUtils.mjs > performRequest`, restructure the object in `axios()` method.
+If not, then in `apiUtil.mjs > performRequest`, restructure the object in `axios()` method.

   - **Parameters you might wish to modify `performRequest` to be modified by the user of the monitor - see settings in the monitor settings of `main.mjs`**
 	 - `customHeaders`: headers to send to the API (see your REST API documentation if needed)